Michael Marrus: Personal life

+He died on December 23, 2022, at the age of 81.

 Honors and awards

 Marrus' books have received many prizes and distinctions, including the 1982 National Jewish Book Award in the Holocaust category for Vichy France and the Jews and more recently, a Canadian Jewish Literary Award for Lessons of the Holocaust.
 He has been a research fellow or has taught at St. Antony's College, Oxford, at Israel Institute for Advanced Studies at the Hebrew University of Jerusalem, at UCLA, and at the University of Cape Town, South Africa.
-He is a fellow of the Royal Society of Canada and the Royal Historical Society.
+He was a fellow of the Royal Society of Canada and the Royal Historical Society.
 In 2008 he became a member of the Order of Canada.